-Symptomatic students or staff who test negative for COVID-19 shall remain home at 10 days from symptoms onset and at least 24 hours after resolution of fever (if any) and improvement in other symptoms.
-CDPH option to shorten Isolation and Quarantine guidance to five days are available for both students and staff.
+Symptomatic students or staff who test negative for COVID-19 shall remain home at least 5 days from symptoms onset and at least 24 hours after resolution of fever (if any) and improvement in other symptoms

 Employees on LOA (Leave of Absence) will be required to submit medical release from their doctor or from a public health officer to LLAC's HR/LOA and Safety department.
 A negative COVID-19 test results may be accepted in lieu of a medical note.